 Marfan syndrome is a genetic condition.
 It is either passed down through families or happens due to a randomly occurring faulty gene in a sperm or egg.

 Most people with this syndrome inherit it from a parent.
-A parent with the condition has a 50 percent chance of passing it on to their child, but 25 percent of patients have no parent with the condition.
-This is known as spontaneous mutation.
+A parent with the condition has a

 The gene that carries Marfan syndrome is called FBN1.
 FBN1 provides a protein called Fibrillin-1 that provides connective tissue with elasticity and strength.